SKrupa/E190u-Lab4/Lab 4 Write Up.md

 #Edge Detection
 ##Design Methodology

 The first thing that I tried to implement was edge detection since this can be achieved using a simple convolution.
 Since the code provided already had the architecture in place for convolutions, it seemed like it would be fairly trivial to implement a derivative convolution.
-I decided to implement the Sobel convolution by first convolving the image with the horizontal derivitive and then the vertical derivitive.
+I decided to implement the Sobel convolution by first convolving the image with the horizontal derivative and then the vertical derivative.
 The specific kernels I used can be seen below.

 |    |     |    |
 |----|-----|----|